 “What are coins?”
 This may seem like a silly question, but the world as-we-know-it is changing rapidly.
 There may be a time in the not too distant future when some people might not know what a coin is.

-I am Bob Reis, owner of Golden Rule Enterprises and Anything Anywhere.
+I’m Bob Reis, the owner of Golden Rule Enterprises Coins and Anything Anywhere.
 I have been buying and selling coins (and coin-like things) for more than four decades, and I have watched the coin market grow and change.
 These days, I find that there are people that are interested in coin collecting, but don’t know where to start.
 I am writing this article to shed some light on some common questions we get from new coin collectors.

 What are coins?